Teradata/trino/docs/src/main/sphinx/connector/teradata.md

 To connect to Teradata, you need:

-- Teradata Database
+- Teradata database.
 - Network access from the Trino coordinator and workers to Teradata.
-Port 1025 is the default port
+Port 1025 is the default port.

 ## Configuration

+The connector can query a database on a Teradata server.
+Create a catalog properties file that specifies the Teradata connector by setting the `connector.name` to `teradata`.

-To configure the Teradata connector, create a catalog properties file in `etc/catalog` named, for example, `example.properties`, to mount the Teradata connector as the `teradata` catalog.
-Create the file with the following contents, replacing the connection properties as appropriate for your setup:
+For example, to access a database as the `example` catalog, create the file `etc/catalog/example.properties`.
+Replace the connection properties as appropriate for your setup:

 ```properties
 connector.name=teradata